PhilipGriffith/AHPy/README.md

 0.127
 ```

-We could also call `report()` on a Compare object to learn more detailed information.
-In the code below, the variable `report` contains a Python dictionary, while `show=True` prints the same information to the console in JSON format:
+Calling `report()` on a Compare object provides a standard way to learn detailed information about the object.
+In the code below, the variable `report` contains a Python dictionary, while the `show=True` argument prints the same information to the console in JSON format:

 ```python
 >>> report = criteria.report(show=True)